Z3ROS1X/CKs-FilterList/CONTRIBUTING.md

 :white_check_mark: The list is **not limited** by English websites only.

-:x: Porn websites.
-Maybe in the near future in an separate list.
+:white_check_mark: Porn websites e.g. PornHub is also supported.
+I don't see any problem in doing this.

 :x: P2P (BitTorrent, etc.) and other copyright infringing, media sharing/streaming websites.

 :white_check_mark: Anti-censorship pages.

 :white_check_mark: Websites containing or related to illegal activity/content.
+It's up to everyone to use it or not.

 :arrow_right: Ensure you checked the [ToDo.md](https://github.com/CHEF-KOCH/CKs-FilterList/blob/master/ToDo.md) before you submit something.